Elastics (Rubber Bands)

 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent relapse of your treatment.

 Separators or Spacers

 Separators are little rubber doughnuts that may be placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
 The separators will be removed before we place the bands.
-Bands are not used in most cases but are necessary when an appliance other than an archwire need to be attached the braces or when certain types of restorations are present.
 Separators do not mix well with sticky foods, toothpicks, or floss.